-Chief Investigator Michael Ruggiero started his law enforcement career as a NYS correction officer in Sing Sing prison, where he was assigned infamous to “B” Block.
+Chief Operating Officer, Michael Ruggiero, started his law enforcement career as a NYS correction officer in Sing Sing prison, where he was assigned infamous to “B” Block.
 He was quickly selected to become an investigator on the elite Escape and Absconder Unit, where he re-captured NYS inmates (on the streets of the Bronx and Manhattan) wanted on escape warrants.

 After a several years, Mike joined the NYPD and was assigned SATCOM Brooklyn North, both the 77th precinct and Brooklyn North Task force (disorder control unit.
 He worked on several enforcement units that focused on North Brooklyn’s violent street crimes.
 Mike was assigned to detective track in the Brooklyn North Warrant squad, was selected as a detective investigator in the original Fugitive Enforcement Division citywide Violent Felony Squad.
 Mike, along with his team were responsible for the apprehension of 6 of NYC top 10 most wanted and was awarded to prestigious Chief of Detectives award/pin.